LordRadai/DebugManager-v2.0-Release/README.md

 If done correctly, when you open the game you should see a watermark in the top right corner of the game's window (DebugManager vX.X by Radai)

+# For Mod Engine users
+Do not use ModEngine's block network access feature with this mod.
+It will crash the game.

 # Enemy Control Guide
 When you take control of an enemy, it will switch its movement type to side walk.
 This is done because turn logic is jank and I have other priorities right now.